-(c) Where does $ g $ have a maximum value?
-Where does it have a minimum value?
+(b) Where does $ g $ attain its absolute maximum value?

 (c) On what intervals is $ g $ concave downward?